AndyOGo/tailwindcss-nested-groups/README.md

 module.exports = {
   // ...
   variants: {
-    // Now you can use named groups in textColor for hover and focus
+    // Now you can use nested groups for example in backgroundColor and textColor for hover and focus
+    backgroundColor: ['responsive', 'hover', 'focus', 'group-hover', 'group-focus'],
     textColor: ["responsive", "hover", "focus", "group-hover", "group-focus"], },
 };